 - Request a call online and a volunteer will call you when our Resource Centre is open.

 We run sessions and workshops on a range of topics.
 These include information presentations from qualified professionals and a range of creative and wellness workshops.
-Our events give you a chance to learn and to connect with other women affected by cancer.
+Our events give you a chance to learn or participate in fun or creative sessions with other women affected by cancer.

 See our upcoming events.